Fire flares at San Francisco's waterfront

-SAN FRANCISCO, June 20 (Reuters) - A four-alarm fire roared from the roof of Pier 29, the future site of the America’s Cup yacht race, along San Francisco’s famed Embarcadero waterfront on Wednesday, but no injuries were reported.
+SAN FRANCISCO (Reuters) - A four-alarm fire roared from the roof of Pier 29, the future site of the America’s Cup yacht race, along San Francisco’s famed Embarcadero waterfront on Wednesday, but no injuries were reported.

 More than 100 firefighters were dispatched to the scene of the blaze, which erupted shortly before 2 p.m. local time and sent flames shooting through the top of the vacant three-story terminal building, fire department spokeswoman Mindy Talmadge said.